 There could be a few causes if your garage door opener is not working properly or not working at all.
 Depending on the problem, it could be a quick fix from one of our professional garage door technicians.
-If one of the concerns below seems familiar, it could be time for a full replacement.
+If one of the concerns below seems familiar, it could be time to contact a garage door contractor for replacement.

 Safety is probably your top concern, especially if you have children or pets in your home.